-<HEAD>
+<HEAD> APPS HELPING TO SAVE THE WORLD

-<intro>
+<intro> A roundup of technology that is supporting humanitarian work around the world

 <Bodycopy>

 In a world of accelerating change, the way we help and protect those in conflict-affected areas must regularly be altered and adapted.
 New technologies are continuously changing the way that humanitarian relief efforts are carried out and performed.
 From food-drop drones to crisis alert applications, the humanitarian aid system is adapting to the ongoing revolution occurring in the world of communications and technology.